-9.8.b.
-The initial performance test shall be conducted no later than 180 days after the final compliance date set forth in subdivision 9.3.b.

 9.8.c.
-If you commence or recommence combusting a solid waste at an existing combustion unit at any commercial or industrial facility and you conducted a test consistent with the provisions of section 9 while combusting the given solid waste within the 6 months preceding the reintroduction of that solid waste in the combustion chamber, you do not need to retest until 6 months from the date you reintroduce that solid waste.
+The owner or operator shall conduct the initial performance test no later than 180 days after the final compliance date set forth in Table 45-18E.

 9.8.d.
-If you commence combusting or recommence combusting a solid waste at an existing combustion unit at any commercial or industrial facility and you have not conducted a performance test consistent with the provisions of section 9 while combusting the given solid waste within the 6 months preceding the reintroduction of that solid waste in the combustion chamber, you shall conduct a performance test within 60 days commencing or recommencing solid waste combustion.
+If the owner or operator commences or recommences combusting a solid waste at an existing combustion unit at any commercial or industrial facility and conducted a test consistent with the provisions of section 9 while combusting the given solid waste within the six months preceding the reintroduction of that solid waste in the combustion chamber, the owner or operator does not need to retest until six months from the date of reintroduction of that solid waste.

 9.8.e.
-The initial air pollution control device inspection shall be conducted within 60 days after installation of the control device and the associated CISWI unit reaches the charge rate at which it will operate, but no later than 180 days after the final compliance date for meeting the amended emission limitations.
+If the owner or operator commences combusting or recommences combusting a solid waste at an existing combustion unit at any commercial or industrial facility and the owner or operator has not conducted a performance test consistent with the provisions of § 45-18-9 while combusting the given solid waste within the six months preceding the reintroduction of that solid waste in the combustion chamber, the owner or operator shall conduct a performance test within 60 days commencing or recommencing solid waste combustion.

 9.8.f.
+The owner or operator shall conduct the initial air pollution control device inspection within 60 days after installation of the control device and the associated CISWI unit reaches the charge rate at which it will operate, but no later than 180 days after the final compliance date for meeting the amended emission limitations.

-Within 10 operating days following an air pollution control device inspection, all necessary repairs shall be completed unless the owner or operator obtains written approval from the Secretary establishing a date whereby all necessary repairs of the designated facility shall be completed.
+9.8.g.
+Within ten operating days following an air pollution control device inspection, the owner or operator shall complete all necessary repairs, unless the owner or operator obtains written approval from the Secretary establishing a date whereby all necessary repairs of the designated facility shall be completed.

 9.9.
-Continuous Compliance Requirements.
+Continuous compliance requirements.